xapian/xapian-docsprint/concepts/indexing/limitations.rst

 Index limitations
 =================

-..
-FIXME: add more and fill out those already here a little more
+.. todo:: add more and fill out those already here a little more

 Terms are limited to 245 bytes in length (at least with chert), but each zero byte in a term is currently internally encoded as two bytes, so the